nintencoin/nintencoin/README.md

 ----------------

 nintencoin is a version of Nintencoin and uses scrypt as a proof-of-work algorithm.
- - 1 minute block targets
+ - TODO minutes block targets
- - subsidy halves in 210k blocks (1 year)
+ - TODO subsidy halves in ??? blocks (? year(s))
- - 1 trillion total coins
+ - TODO total coins

 The rest is the same as Bitcoin.
- - 500000 coins per block
+ - TODO coins per block
- - 500 blocks to retarget difficulty
+ - TODO blocks to retarget difficulty

 For more information, as well as an immediately useable, binary version of the nintencoin client sofware, see http://www.nintencoin.com.